emredagli/physics-constants-explorer/research/README.md

 * $h$ is the planck constant
 * $c$ is the speed of light in vacuum
 * $e$ is the elementary charge
-* $\\m _{e}$ is the mass of a stationary electron
+* $\m _{e}$ is the mass of a stationary electron
-* $\\m _{p}$ is the mass of proton
+* $\m _{p}$ is the mass of proton
 * $\mu _{0}$ is the vacuum permeability (magnetic constant)
 * $\varepsilon _{0}$ is the vacuum permittivity (electric constant)
 * $\pi$ is the ratio of a circle's circumference to its diameter (mathematical constant)

 This expression can be re-formed in various ways.

-If we increase the dimensionless constants scope (especially having less significant digit targets, such as here, because it only has 6 significant digits) we may get different results.

 So on the next attempt, `the fine-structure constant` will be removed from the dimensionless constants scope.

+And it is also important that, if we increase the dimensionless constants scope, especially having less significant digit targets (such as here, because it has 6 significant digits) we may get different results.

 #### 4.2.3 Newtonian Constant of Gravitation - Attempt 03